sdmg15/Best-websites-a-programmer-should-visit/README.md

    * [Stack Overflow](http://stackoverflow.com/) : subscribe to their weekly newsletter and any other topic which you find interesting
    * [Quora](https://www.quora.com/) : A place to share knowledge and better understand the world:
    * [Learn Anything](https://learn-anything.xyz/) : Community curated knowledge graph of best paths for learning anything
+   * [Stack Exchange](https://stackexchange.com/) : Stack Exchange is a network of question-and-answer websites on topics in varied    fields

 # News
    * [Hacker News](https://news.ycombinator.com/) : news aggregator for programmers where civility is king, try a newsletter to get top news to your inbox: